I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ehstorioctl/ns-ehstorioctl-_lba_filter_table_entry.md

 `ReadLock`

 Set to TRUE if the LBA range in this entry is  not readable.
 Otherwise, this member is FALSE and the LBA range is readable.

-`StartLba`

-The starting LBA of the LBA range for this entry.

 `WriteLock`